R. (Reinder) Broekstra

-Reinder Broekstra conducts research into ethical legal and (psycho)social issues in genetics and genomics.
-His research interests focus on the implications of innovations, particularly with application of information technology.
-For example, the implications of consent, communication of findings, and other criteria for data repository in scientific research.
+Reinder Broekstra conducts research into ethical, legal and (psycho)social issues of innovative Information Communication Technologies.
+His research interests focus on the implications of innovations, particularly with development and application complex data repository or analyses.
+For example, the implications of consent, communication of findings, and other criteria for data repository in personal health records.

 His research during his PhD investigated factors affecting willingness to contribute (persona data) to large-scale, centralized data repositories for scientific (biomedical) research, specifically biobanks.

 Amongst other projects during his brief non-academic research career, he investigated the implications of introducing a mobile app for banking to the clients of a renowned bank in the Netherlands.

 His key interests and expertise are in topics related to participation/non-participation in or willingness/unwillingness to contribute data for various purposes, especially in the medical field.

 Consent, communication of findings, and other criteria for Personal Health Records and (genomic) biobanks 2020 - present

 The strive to continuously tailor research and care (also) based on genetic data requires research on the challenges and opportunities the new data landscape might bring for professionals as well as citizens being patient and non-patient.
 The theme of this project is investigation of ethical, legal, and psychosocial issues in local, national, and international operating biobanks, in particular issues regarding consent and communication of genetic findings, with the aim of informing researchers, organisations of data repositories, and citizens.